The Long Road Ahead for Reducing Greenhouse Gas Emissions in China

 In China, CATF is represented by Ming Sung, our Beijing-based Chief Representative for Asia-Pacific.
 Our efforts in China focus on developing partnerships and knowledge-sharing that build on the country's current leadership in low-carbon coal technologies essential to addressing climate change and energy security.
 Some highlights of our partnerships for CCS include:

-- Use of CERI technology to retrofit a Shanghai power plant with one of the world's largest post-combustion capture systems.
+- Use of CERI technology to retrofit the Shidongkou power plant outside Shanghai with one of the world's largest post-combustion capture systems.

 - An underground coal gasification (UCG) pilot and commercial project (coal to methanol) built by ENN Group in Inner Mongolia is helping demonstrate UCG's ability to significantly lower the cost of coal-to-power with CCUS.

-- Shenhua Coal is operating a large-scale geologic carbon sequestration project (currently at pilot scale) at a new large coal-to-liquids plant in the Ordos Basin in Inner Mongolia Autonomous Region, that is sending 50,000 tpa to EOR fields via pipeline.
+- Shenhua Coal is operating a large-scale geologic carbon sequestration project (currently at pilot scale) at a new large coal-to-liquids plant in Yulin, China, in the Ordos Basin in the Inner Mongolia Autonomous Region, that is sending 50,000 tpa to EOR fields via pipeline.

 - The East China University of Science & Technology has successfully licensed its 2,500t-petroleum coke gasification technology to western project developers, including the U.S.-based refiner Valero Energy Corp (as has CERI).